 Antidepressant discontinuation syndrome was known about as early as 1959, a few years after antidepressants came on the market and clinical experience began observing and reporting on the problem of coming off antidepressant drugs.6

-We are here to help each person navigate successfully through the challenges of antidepressant discontinuation syndrome, and welcome referrals from prescribers where they felt unable to assist with a tapering program for their patients.
+We are here to help each person navigate successfully through the challenges of antidepressant discontinuation syndrome, and welcome referrals from prescribers where they felt unable to assist with an antidepressant tapering program for their patients.

 Antidepressant Tapering Guidelines and Schedule